nishamghimire5/airflow-file-compression/README.md

 - **MinIO Console**: http://localhost:9001
   - Login with default credentials (username: minioadmin, password: minioadmin)

+## Running Your DAGs in the Correct Order

+The project includes two main sets of DAGs:

+### File System Processing DAGs:

+- **file_sensor_dag** - Detects changes in the local filesystem
+- **file_workflow_dag** - Processes detected files (compresses and sends notifications)

+### MinIO Processing DAGs:

+- **minio_frequent_checker_dag** - Checks for new files in MinIO every 10 seconds
+- **minio_event_workflow_dag** - Processes files from MinIO (compresses and sends notifications)

+### Running Order

+#### For Local File Processing:

+1. **First Run**: `file_sensor_dag`

+   - This DAG monitors your local filesystem for new files
+   - It runs every 30 seconds to check for file events
+   - When it detects a new file, it automatically triggers the `file_workflow_dag`

+2. **Automatically Triggered**: `file_workflow_dag`
+   - This DAG is triggered by the sensor DAG when files are detected
+   - You should NOT need to manually run this DAG
+   - It compresses files and sends email notifications

+#### For MinIO Processing:

+1. **First Run**: `minio_frequent_checker_dag`

+   - This DAG checks MinIO every 10 seconds for new files
+   - When it detects a file upload in MinIO, it triggers the processing DAG
+   - This should be enabled if you want near real-time processing of MinIO uploads

+2. **Automatically Triggered**: `minio_event_workflow_dag`
+   - This DAG is triggered by the checker DAG when files are uploaded to MinIO
+   - You should NOT need to manually run this DAG
+   - It compresses the files in MinIO and sends email notifications

+### How to Enable the DAGs

+In the Airflow UI (http://localhost:8080), locate the DAGs list.

+Enable the "sensor" DAGs first:

+- Turn on the toggle switch for `file_sensor_dag` (for local file processing)
+- Turn on the toggle switch for `minio_frequent_checker_dag` (for MinIO processing)

+The processor DAGs (`file_workflow_dag` and `minio_event_workflow_dag`) will be triggered automatically, so they should be enabled but will only run when triggered.

 ## Using Local File Processing

 To use the local file processing workflow: